Documentation

 Step 1/5

-• Custom domain name — access via https://primentra.yourcompany.com instead of an IP and port
+• A custom domainhttps://primentra.yourcompany.com instead of an IP and port.

-• Reverse proxy — layer Primentra behind an existing IIS server
+• Reverse proxy — Primentra behind an IIS server you already run.

-How Primentra works without IIS: Primentra consists of two parts: a set of static files (the web interface — HTML, CSS, JavaScript) and an API server (a background service that talks to the database).
-The Windows Service runs the API server on a port you choose during installation (e.g. port 3001).
-When you open Primentra in your browser, the browser downloads the static files and then talks to the API on that same port.
+Primentra has two parts: static files, which are the web interface, and an API server that talks to the database.
+The Windows service runs both on the port you chose during installation.
+The browser downloads the static files and then calls the API on that same port.

 Browser → IIS (port 80/443) → Static files (dist/ folder) + SPA fallback